Tatiwuli/TherapySessionSalesAnalysis/README.md

 **Source:** Appointments and Payments dataset **Purpose:** Classifies users into status categories based on their last purchase and credit balance as of the analysis cutoff date (August 31, 2024.)
 **Processing:**
-- Exploratory analysis on days_between_purchases to establish criterias for user status classification.
+- Exploratory analysis on days_between_purchases to establish criteria for user status classification.
-- Created `last_purchase_date` column to  track user's last purchase
+- Created a `last_purchase_date` column to  track the user's last purchase
-- Created `has_credits` column to identify if the user has remaining session credits.
+- Created a `has_credits` column to identify if the user has remaining session credits.
-- Use the new colums to classify user's status.
+- Use the new columns to classify the  user's status.
 **Final Use:** Used to track retention, churn, and identify users for targeted engagement strategies.

-The following image illustrates how the datasets are conected in **Tableau** to generate metrics and visualizations.
+The following image illustrates how the datasets are connected in **Tableau** to generate metrics and visualizations.

 ### Data Model
 ![Tableau Design Overview](images\data-model.png)